Nimo

 Important points to keep in mind

-Phototropism: shoots bend toward light because shaded side elongates more.
+Phototropism: shoots bend toward light because the shaded side elongates more.

-Gravitropism: roots grow down because differential elongation drives curvature relative to gravity.
+Gravitropism: roots grow down due to differential elongation that drives curvature relative to gravity.

-Auxin produced in shoot tips diffuses to other cells and controls directional growth.
+Auxin from shoot tips diffuses to other cells and controls growth direction.

-Keep all variables constant except the factor being tested to show clear cause → effect.
+Maintain constant variables except the tested factor to clarify cause and effect.

-Use replicates and record both qualitative sketches and quantitative angles.
+Use replicates and document both qualitative sketches and quantitative angles.

 Low temperature or poor seed quality limits observable responses.

-An impermeable barrier tests whether a chemical signal diffuses from the tip.
+An impermeable barrier tests if a chemical signal diffuses from the tip.

 Measure angles with a protractor and present means and ranges for comparison.